software-composition-analysis/fosdem-2022-devroom/README.md

 - Persons: Add yourself as speaker with your bio.
 - Description: Abstract (required) / Full Description (optional)
 - Links: Add relevant links.

-If you have any issues, please contact dependency-devroom-manager at fosdem.org.
-You can also send us a notification of your submission there.

-**Important dates:**
-- December 19th 2021: Deadline for submission of proposals
-- December 27th 2021: You receive a notification that your presentation has been accepted or not
-- December 31th 2021: Developer rooms publish complete schedules
-- First two weeks of January: Period for recording and uploading talks by speakers

 ## Licensing of this Document